pakoito/RxFunctions2/README.md

 Each function will be applied individually to the initial value by using the aggregation function until the last one gives the final result.

 One example is the composition `and()` described below.
-It represents an operation of type `Func1<T, Boolean>`, which takes a n initial value of true, a set of functions returning booleans, and applies aggregation by doing `&&` between them.
+It represents an operation of type `Func1<T, Boolean>`, which takes an initial value of true, a set of functions returning booleans, and applies aggregation by doing `&&` between them.

 The end result is a function `Func1<T, R>` that has one input object, and returns the result of the internal aggregation.